 The effects of colic can be a trigger for postpartum depression (PPD), and without any help for the parents, a real danger exists of failure to forge a bond with the child that is essential to the child’s development.

-While it’s easy for someone else to tell you that a few months is nothing in the grand scheme of your baby’s lifetime, it can be excruciating figuring out how to make it through tonight.
+While it’s easy for someone else to tell you that “a few months is nothing” in the grand scheme of your baby’s lifetime, it can be excruciating to figure out how to make it through the night.

 Or tomorrow.
 Or next week.

 While your baby’s crying may be inconsolable at times, there are some measures that may help lessen the blow.

 These soothing techniques can be useful to any crying baby, not just those struggling from colic!
 Any bouts of crying or excessive fussiness can be helped with soothing.

 Rocking and Bouncing: One comforting technique involves rocking your baby in your arms in a bold, vigorous swinging motion with your feet hip distance apart, and your arms rounded widely in a barrel shape swinging them from side to side.

 Baby Wearing: If the only place your baby can be comforted is in your arms, you may want your appendages back before they fall off.
 Baby wearing is one way your baby can be soothed not just by motion, but by the familiar smell and sound of your voice, and by experiencing the new sights and sounds of the world in the security of your presence.
 Did I mention you get your arms back?

 Swings and Bouncers: You can find swings and bouncers that will create a soothing movement and are electrically powered, providing you with a much-needed break.
 One note of caution: infant swings and bouncers are not safe for sleeping.
 They increase the risk of SIDS.
 Only put your baby in them when he or she is awake.